Karumi/KataSuperHeroesAndroid/README.md

 * Add a pull to refresh mechanism to ``MainActivity`` and test it.
 * Modify ``SuperHeroDetailActivity`` to handle an error case where the name of the super hero used to start this activity does not exist and show a message if this happens.
 * Modify the project to handle connection errors and show a ``SnackBar`` to indicate something went wrong.
+* Modify ``SuperHeroesRepository`` test double to perform a ``Thread.sleep`` and use the custom idling resources you'll find in this repository to get your tests working.

 ---